vishwas125/MS-GSP/README.md

 # MS-GSP - Multiple-Support Generalized Sequential Patterns
 An implementation of Multi-Support Generalized Sequential Patterns (MS-GSP) algorithm in python.

+It can extract frequent patterns from a set of input sequences.
+MS-GSP is introduced in the following book for mining sequential patterns:

+Bing Liu, ["Web Data Mining - Exploring Hyperlinks, Contents, and Usage Data"](https://www.springer.com/us/book/9783642194597), P 43-49, Springer, 2011.

 ## Files

 fileRead.py - Used for reading inputs from data and parameter files.
 Path to root folder containing these files need to be specified here.